portofcontext/pctx-py-sandbox/README.md

 3. **Resource Limits**: Enforced CPU and memory limits via cgroups
 4. **Execution**: Functions run with no access to host credentials, files, or processes

-**Note:** Linux provides single-layer isolation (process sandboxing only) compared to macOS's two-layer approach (VM + process).
-Both are secure for typical use cases, but macOS offers additional defense-in-depth.

 ### Windows (Coming Soon)

 Planned: WSL2-based backend